wcisco17/Conet-BandProtocol/README.md

 ## This project uses Band Protocol's API to create a community on the Rinkebery Blockchain.

-The Purpose of this project is to utilize the API and create a smooth interface on top of it, and for anyone that might have some trouble setting things up.
+The Purpose of this project is to utilize the API and create a smooth interface on top of it, and for anyone that might have trouble setting things up.
 Here is the link to the docs https://developer.bandprotocol.com/docs/community.html#band-native-token

 ## Run project